gaelle-f/basic-probability-prog/index.md

 - A hard constraint in this program is that the `Adventure` class may not `print` anything.
 And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
 It may not ever directly access methods and/or attributes from the `Room class`!

 - Remember that only a few things work with the Tiny map.
-You should normally test the game using the Crowther map. `check50` will certainly do so!
+You should normally test the game using the Crowther map.

 - If you need help testing "winning" the game, this solution in `win.txt` (in the `data` folder) (spoiler alert!) may come in handy.